Back to Blog

 Why Not Just Ask ChatGPT to Analyze a Stock?

-General-purpose chatbots are remarkable at language and unreliable at investing.
-This post walks through why — and what source-grounded equity research has to do differently to be worth trusting.
+General-purpose chatbots are great at language and unreliable at investing.
+Here's why - and what source-grounded equity research does differently to earn trust.

 8 min read